PavloNaichuk/Projects/README.md

 Welcome to Pavlo Naichuk GitHub page.
 Here you can find some of the projects I worked on in my spare time.

 <b>Tic Tac Toe (C++)</b>
 Console version of a popular Tic Tac Toe game.
+Tic-tac-toe is a game for two players who take turns to mark free cells in a 3x3 board with X and O. The player who manages to place three of their marks in a horizontal, vertical, or diagonal row wins the game.
+In case none of the player manages to accomplish that, the game ends in a draw.

-The game allows player to select game mode: either play versus another player or PC.
+In current implementation, the player is able to select to play versus another player or PC.
-Keyboard settings:
-'1' - select "Player VS Player" mode
-'2' - select "Player VS PC" mode
+When the game is finished, the player is offered to play the game again.
+In case user provides invalid keyboard input, he or she is required to repeat the operation.

 <b>File Manager (Java (Swing))</b>
 Wrote application as a pad project, similar in functionality to Total Commander (http://www.ghisler.com).